onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
 `X` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
-`I` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values `output_shape` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values or none type
+`I` | tensor of 64-bit integer values or memref of 64-bit integer values `output_shape` | tensor of 64-bit integer values or memref of 64-bit integer values or none type

 #### Results: